Physical and Medical Considerations

 • Encourage them to select frames with narrow sides, so the glasses do not impact their side vision.

-• Encourage the use of sun glasses on bright days to minimize the impact of glare.
+• Encourage the use of sunglasses on bright days to minimize the impact of glare.

 • Discuss limiting driving at night or low light conditions such as dusk, dawn, rain, and fog.